-While the beetroot is roasting, make the pasta dough.
-Place the flour and a pinch of sea salt in a mound on a clean benchtop and make a well in the centre.
-Pour the milk and crack the eggs in the well and bring together with a fork until everything is completely incorporated.
+Meanwhile, make the pasta dough.
+Place the flour and a pinch of sea salt in a mound on a clean bench and make a well in the centre.
+Pour the milk and crack the eggs in the well, and bring together with a fork until everything is completely incorporated.
 If the dough feels too sticky add a little more flour: if it is too dry add a splash more milk.
-Knead for about 8-10 minutes, until the dough is homogenous and feels silky, smooth and elastic.
+Knead for about 8-10 minutes, until the dough is homogeneous and feels silky, smooth and elastic.
 It should spring back when pressed with your finger.
-Wrap the dough in plastic and set aside to rest for at least 30 minutes (and up to two hours) at room temperature.
+Wrap the dough in plastic and set aside to rest for at least 30 minutes (and up to two hours), at room temperature.

-Once the beetroot is cool enough to handle, slip off their skins and puree in a blender or food processor until smooth.
-Transfer to a large bowl, stir through ricotta and parmesan, and season generously with sea salt, black pepper and nutmeg.
+Once the beetroot is cool enough to handle, slip off the skins and puree in a blender or food processor until smooth.
+Transfer to a large bowl, stir through ricotta and Parmesan, and season generously with sea salt, black pepper and nutmeg.
 Cover and allow to rest in the fridge while you roll the pasta.

-Generously dust two large baking sheets with semolina and set aside.
-Lightly dust your benchtop with flour.
+Dust two large baking sheets with semolina and set aside.

 Once the dough has rested, cut into six pieces and leave all but one wrapped in plastic.
 Pass the dough through the widest setting of a pasta machine 5-6 times, folding and rotating 90 degrees each time.
-The resting will have allowed the gluten to develop and this will stretch it in all directions.
 Adjust the machine to the next setting and pass the pasta through each setting once only, until it is slightly transparent (the second-last setting works well for most machines).
-Lay the sheet on the floured benchtop and continue until all the dough is rolled (you may need to cut them in half depending on the length of your bench).
+Lay the sheet on the floured bench and continue until all the dough is rolled (you may need to cut them in half depending on the length of your bench).

 Mark circles with the ravioli cutter along one of the pasta sheets.
 Brush the edges of each circle with a little water.
 Pipe about two teaspoons of the filling onto the centre of each circle.
 Gently lay another sheet over the top.
-Carefully press down around the mounds of filling with your fingers, expelling any little pockets of air and creating a seal between the two sheets.
-Cut out the ravioli with the cutter and place them onto the baking sheet making sure they don't touch.
+Carefully press down around the mounds of filling with your fingers, expelling any pockets of air and creating a seal between the two sheets.
+Cut out the ravioli with the cutter and place them onto the baking sheet.
 Continue with the remaining sheets.
 Allow the ravioli to rest for about 30 minutes.